 NOTE: When Regular BSR triggering events occur for multiple logical channels simultaneously, each logical channel triggers one separate Regular BSR.

+If configured, pre-emptive BSR may be triggered for the specific case of an IAB-MT if any of the following events occur:

+- UL grant is provided to child IAB node or UE;

+- BSR is received from child IAB node or UE.

 For Regular BSR, the MAC entity shall:

 1> if the BSR is triggered for a logical channel for which logicalChannelSR-DelayTimerApplied with value true is configured by upper layers: